Here we look at what the injections are for and how we can make the process that little less painful.

 Some patients feel a slight swelling or bloating in their belly, or some pain at the end of the treatment, but these symptoms are normally mild and do not require any additional measures.

 With regards to your mood, some women do feel emotional changes, such as a tendency to cry, sadness, or anxiety.
 Fortunately, these situations are not severe and ease after the treatment.
-Click here to read about how the hormones can affect your mood.

 The cost of IVF medication